jakobreuter/personality-predictor/effect_house_implementation.md

 - Add **Interactive Elements** like buttons for user triggering
 - Consider using **3D Text** for more visual impact
 - Add **Sound Effects** for each trait reveal
+- Create unique visuals or stickers for each of the 16 personality types

-This simplified implementation focuses on the core logic while being optimized for TikTok Effect House's capabilities.
+This implementation focuses on optimizing for TikTok Effect House's capabilities while preserving the personality prediction logic from the web version.